Ada-Developers-Academy/core-unit-3/lifting-state-up/passing-down-event-handlers.md

 ##### !end-question
 ##### !options

-* This function creates an array `studentData`, which shares the same name as `studentData` in state, but it isn't the same.
-* This function creates an array `students`, which contains objects of student data.
-It updates `studentData` in state by invoking `setStudentData`.
-* This function updates `studentData` by invoking `setStudentData`, and passing in the single object `updatedStudent`.
+a| This function creates an array `studentData`, which shares the same name as `studentData` in state, but it isn't the same. b| This function creates an array `students`, which contains objects of student data.
+It updates `studentData` in state by invoking `setStudentData`. c| This function updates `studentData` by invoking `setStudentData`, and passing in the student ID `studentId`.

 ##### !end-options
 ##### !answer

-* This function creates an array `students`, which contains objects of student data.
-It updates `studentData` in state by invoking `setStudentData`.
+b|

 ##### !end-answer
 ### !end-challenge